Where To Find Winter Sun

 As the mercury plunges in the UK, the other side of the world is heating up.
 For those who don’t fancy short days, rain, wind or snow, heading overseas during the winter is a great idea.
 With a raft of countries basking in the glow of the sun while Brits wrap up warm, here’s our selection of the best places to go to find winter sun.

-For travellers looking to hit the beach and catch some rays, Thailand is a fabulous choice.
+For travellers looking to hit the beach and catch some rays, a holiday to Thailand is a fabulous choice.
 A stunningly beautiful country that offers a diverse range of holiday experiences, Thailand provides everything from tiny islands and bustling cities to lush rainforests and deserted beaches.
 For a beach break, there’s a clutch of wonderful locations dotted around the glistening coastline.
 To the west of the country, visitors can take advantage of pristine golden sands and the vivid turquoise waters of the Andaman Sea.

 The most popular resorts include Phuket, which has a very lively vibe, and the smaller, quieter islands of Phi Phi and Khao Lak.
 Krabi is an excellent base to discover the natural beauty of this part of Thailand, and Ao Nang provides a spectacular setting for voyages across the water via longboat.
 Railay Beach is a popular choice for visitors of all ages.